 In general, universities and government agencies have a great deal of credibility.
 Information presented as facts by these institutions carries a lot of weight.
 Research and studies done by these entities, or commissioned by them, is usually given more credibility than when done by a private industry because presumably they do not have an interest in the outcome, where private industry does.

 Even so, the results of research and studies done should always be judged as to whether the research or experiment was conducted in a careful, objective, scientific manner.
 There are correct ways to go about conducting research and experiments, and there are sloppy, less reliable ways to do it.

-Other than universities and government documents, here is a list of a few periodicals that are generally respected by most people of high learning, and people who are authorities or experts in their fields:
+Other than universities and government documents, here is a list of a few periodicals that are generally respected by most educated people, and people who are authorities or experts in their fields: